Make Sure You’re on Solid Ground

 Family law in Ontario is complicated and can reach into all aspects of a person’s life—often with unanticipated consequences.
-At AGBL, we have a significant focus on family law, which means that all of our real estate clients are provided with some basic advice about how family-related laws could impact their transaction.
+At AGBL, we have a significant focus on family law, which means that all of our real estate clients are provided with some basic advice about how family-related laws could impact their transactions.
 This advice is part of our normal real estate legal services—there are no additional fees.

 We recommend that all purchasers consider protecting themselves with at least a basic inspection.
 It is relatively inexpensive and is part of the due diligence that every purchaser should undertake.
 We would be pleased to recommend an appropriate inspector suited to your particular needs.
 In many cases, we recommend more than one inspection.
 Ask us why.

 As a full-service firm, the most important thing that distinguishes AGBL is the fact we take all the time a client needs (in fact we insist on it).
-We review the transaction from all angles, including estate planning, family law and the extent to which the purchase or sale may affect a client’s corporate or business interests.
+We review the transaction from all angles, including estate planning, family law, and the extent to which the purchase or sale may affect a client’s corporate or business interests.

 We ensure clients get a full report and documentation on all matters that affect their land.
 At every step, our focus is ensuring you know everything you should know about the property by the time of closing.